New Zealand's Next Top Model season 2: Episode 8: The Girls Drive Each Other Mad

 The girls start off with a Lonely Hearts Lingerie runway show at church.
-Courtenay and Michaela were a bit apprehensive because of their religion while Dakota wanted them to pray before the show starts stating that she was Christian too, though the other girls were skeptical.
+Courtenay and Michaela were a bit apprehensive because of their religion while Dakota wanted them to pray before the show started stating that she was Christian too, though the other girls were skeptical.
 All of the girls performed well except Dakota who lost her focus when she overheard someone laugh at her because of her awkward walk.

 Later, the girls were greeted by Chris who told them that they would be starring in a new music video for Opshop.
-The girls learned the choreography and put it to use posing elegantly in wind.
+The girls learned the choreography and put it to use posing elegantly in the wind.
 Then, they were told that three girls would be selected to stay late and shoot more of the video underwater.
 Lara, Elza and Danielle were picked, and Nellie was chosen as a fourth girl because the director liked the idea of having twins so he could get double the takes.
 The girls performed in the cold pool until 5 in the morning.
 Back in the model house, the unselected girls Dakota, Courtenay and Michaela were having dinner until Dakota decided to speak ill of Lara and her figure.
 Michaela found Dakota's negativity irritating thus telling her to grow up and feeling the need to punch her.
 Dakota said she was just being realistic and encouraged Michaela to start a fight with her.

-For this week's photoshoot, Chris will be the photographer while Sara watched the girls in action.
+For this week's photoshoot, Chris will be the photographer while Sara will watch the girls in action.
 They will be posing with Ford Fiesta posing in an explosive James Bond style.
 Before the start of the shoot, Lara was told she was the challenge winner and won the prize.
-During the shoot, Dakota's uncoordinated running photographed well, Danielle's bad girl attitude worked well and Michaela's breakdown saying she was distracted for not being picked for the Opshop video didn't pan out well in her photoshoot.
-Elza became ill due to exhaustion from the music video and was seen to by an ambulance, Nellie was distracted during her shoot worrying about her sister.
+During the shoot, Dakota's uncoordinated running was photographed well, Danielle's bad girl attitude worked well and Michaela's breakdown saying she was distracted for not being picked for the Opshop video didn't pan out well in her photoshoot.
+Elza became ill due to exhaustion from the music video and was seen by an ambulance, Nellie was distracted during her shoot worrying about her sister.
 Elza came right and performed well during her shoot.

-At panel, the girls were informed they were off to Phuket, Thailand but only 6 of them were going.
+At the panel, the girls were informed they were off to Phuket, Thailand but only 6 of them were going.
 Danielle, Courtenay, and Lara were praised for their shots and Elza was commended for completing the shoot.
-Dakota received good feedback on her photo, but the judges think she is more of a coincidental model and also was heavily criticized on her runway walk.
-Nellie was also criticized on her average photo.
+Dakota received good feedback on her photo, but the judges think she is more of a coincidental model and also was heavily criticized for her runway walk.
+Nellie was also criticized for giving one pose in every frame.
 Danielle got the first call-out while Nellie and Dakota landed in the bottom two.
 Nellie for her average photo and Dakota for her awful runway walk.
 In the end, Dakota was saved, and Nellie was eliminated in an extremely tearful goodbye for Elza.